RosterElf Logo

 Operationally, coverage issues often show up in payroll when one team spans multiple sites or cost centres.
 If you run more than one plant or warehouse, multi-site rostering can help keep Award rules consistent across locations.

-• In senior managerial roles that are not Award-covered
+• Senior managerial roles that are not Award-covered

 Always confirm coverage before relying on any summary.
 If you need to validate outcomes per employee, use the Fair Work pay calculator.